LLnCSoftware/mserve/examples/03multihost/03AWS.md

 4. Select the Amazon Linux 2 AMI.
 5. Choose the free tier eligible instance type under the **Quick Start** tab (typically t2.micro or t3.micro, depending on availability in your region).
 6. In the **Key Pair (login)** section, click **Create new key pair**.
-Give it the name `mserve_keypair`, make sure .pem is selected as the private key file format, and then click "Create key pair".
+Give it the name `mserve_keypair`, make sure .pem is selected as the private key file format, and then click **Create key pair**.
-The file `mserve_keypair.pem` will be automatically downloaded to your Downloads folder.
+The file `mserve_keypair.pem` will automatically be downloaded to your Downloads folder.
 7. Click **Launch Instance** at the bottom right side of the page.
+You should now be able to see the instance running in your EC2 dashboard.

 ## Step 3 – Configure SSH for Simplicity

-1. **Move the `.pem` file to your SSH directory**:
-   If the `.ssh` directory does not exist, create it first:
+1. On your local machine, move the .pem file just downloaded to your `.ssh` directory.
+If it does not exist, create it first.
+In your terminal:
    ```bash
    mkdir -p ~/.ssh
    mv ~/Downloads/mserve.pem ~/.ssh/
    ```

-2. **Set the correct permissions** (SSH will reject overly permissive keys):
+2. Ensure the correct permissions are set for the .pem file (SSH will reject overly permissive keys):
    ```bash
    chmod 400 ~/.ssh/mserve.pem
    ```

-3. **Create an SSH alias** to simplify access:
-   Open the SSH config file:
+3. To simplify access, add an ssh alias to your `.ssh/config` file.
+Open the file with:
    ```bash
    nano ~/.ssh/config
    ```
    `nano` will create the file if it does not already exist.

-   Add the following block (replace `<mserve-instance-public-ip>` with your actual EC2 public IP):
+   Add the following block to the bottom of the file Make sure to replace `<mserve-instance-public-ip>` with the public IP of the EC2 server:
    ```bash
    Host mserver
        HostName <mserve-instance-public-ip>
        User ec2-user
        IdentityFile ~/.ssh/mserve.pem
    ```
-   You can find the public IP by navigating to the EC2 dashboard, clicking on **Instances**, and clicking on the instance ID of the instance just created.
+   You can find the public IP by navigating to the EC2 dashboard, clicking on **Instances**, and clicking on the instance ID of the mserver instance (just created).
 This will open the **Instance Summary** for mserver and the public IPv4 address will be listed.
-You can copy this and paste it under `HostName` in the above configuration.
+Simply copy and past.

 4. **Save and exit**:
-   Press `CTRL+X`, then `Y`, then `Enter` to save the file.
+   After adding the proper IP address to the `.ssh/config` file, Press `CTRL+X`, then `Y`, then `Enter` to save the file.

 ---